Jan125/pb.chordian/readme.md

 **> "My antivirus says this is a malicious file"**

-This issue has plague PureBasic since at least 4 years now.\
+This issue has plagued PureBasic since at least 4 years now.\
 My best guess is that PureBasic compiled things very rigidly, so a lot of the parts will stay the same in the final executable.\
 There must have been a malicious program submitted for review, and since then, pretty much every PureBasic-generated executable will be flagged as "potentially malicious" by some vendors.\
 There is nothing I can do about it.\